OPS-E2E-PPE/Advertising-docs/Advertising/bingads-13/guides/account-hierarchy-permissions.md

 #### <a name="view-hierarchy"></a>View the Hierarchy
 An agency has several options to view the accounts hierarchy.
  - The [GetUser](../customer-management-service/getuser.md) operation returns user roles per customer and linked accounts.
 The customer roles inform which customers you can access but do not always describe how you obtained the access.
 Determining the [user role](#user-roles) will make a difference between Administrative and Standard client links.
+For customer role examples, see [Get User Roles](#get-user-roles).
  - The [SearchClientLinks](../customer-management-service/searchclientlinks.md) operation will give you the current status of a client link if you already have the agency and client entity identifiers.
+For example, you can search by managing customer ID and either client account ID or client customer ID.
  - The [GetLinkedAccountsAndCustomersInfo](../customer-management-service/getlinkedaccountsandcustomersinfo.md) operation returns the customer and account hierarchy under the specified customer.

 Let's say for example, that an agency hierarchy was setup under Manager Account L1 (customer ID 111) with both customer and ad account client links: